Betty, Pat, Diane, Ivy, Lynette, Bonney

 I made Betty, Pat, Diane, Ivy, Lynette, Bonney some years after my time in Australia, reasoning that being entrusted with such heartfelt disclosure required reciprocity and time – something less exposed.
 Three years after first meeting them I sent Betty, Pat, Diane, Ivy, Lynette and Bonney their bespoke books through the mail.
 The work has never been exhibited, and there are no duplicates.

-Betty, Pat, Diane, Ivy, Lynette, Bonney evolved after a project Maria developed for looked after children in collaboration with the Foundling Museum, London when it reopened in 2005.
-It is where she was introduced to Burnside Museum, Parramatta – a private collection and archive documenting the history of Burnside village, an estate built in 1911 by Scottish emigrant Sir James Burns to house orphaned children, ceasing residential care in 1970.
-In 2008, Artquest and Parramatta Artists’ Studios initiated their international residency programme, and Maria became inaugural recipient alongside painter, John Spiteri.
-The residency began at the Burnside Museum, leading her to other historic buildings which were also once children’s homes: Lynwood Hall, Parramatta Girls’ Home and The Female Orphan School.
-These ‘finds’, and her reading of Nobody’s Child by Kate Adie provoked an interest in connecting the buildings to past children, and Maria endeavoured to connect with women who once lived in these places (apart from The Female Orphan School as there was no one with a living memory of it left to speak to).
+Betty, Pat, Diane, Ivy, Lynette, Bonney evolved after a project I developed for looked after children in collaboration with the Foundling Museum, London when it reopened in 2005.
+It is where I was introduced to Burnside Museum, Parramatta – a private collection and archive documenting the history of Burnside village, an estate built in 1911 by Scottish emigrant Sir James Burns to house orphaned children.
+It ceased providing residential care in 1970.

 Copyright © Maria Amidu, 2011